Dorothea McKenzie (1737-1805)

 Dorothy was ten years old when her father died.
 Through the marriages of her brothers and sister, she was related to several wealthy families including the Warders of Philadelphia.
 It was likely through these connections that she met her future husband, merchant Robert McKenzie.

-Several years after her husband’s death, Dorothea moved back to Carlisle with her slave.[4]
-In accordance with the newly established Pennsylvania Act of 1780, on October 23, 1780 she registered her three female slaves; Dina aged 35, Silvey aged 12 and Nancy aged 2.[5]
+Several years after her husband’s death, Dorothea moved back to Carlisle with her enslaved females.[4]
+In accordance with the newly established Pennsylvania Act of 1780, on October 23, 1780, she registered her three female slaves; Dina aged 35, Silvey aged 12 and Nancy aged 2.[5]

 Dorothea lived a comfortable life in Carlisle.
 Tax assessments for the 1780s and 1790s record that she was taxed for slaves as well as owning silver plate.
 She was a member of St. John’s Episcopal Church and likely socialized with members of Carlisle’s gentry.
 Occasionally, she received legacies from her relatives such as the £100 she received in 1787 from her nephew Charles Maybury of Montgomery County, Pennsylvania.[6]